 It was nice to get back to Colorado.
-One thing I noticed is just how much bigger the spaces are in Colorado parks, at least the one’s that I went to, than the surrounding states.
-The walks are longer and the elevation is bigger and the views are worth it but Colorado is going to make you work for them.
+One thing I noticed is just how much bigger the spaces are in Colorado parks.
+At least compared to the one’s that I went to in the surrounding states.
+The walks are longer and the elevation is bigger and the views are worth it.
+Colorado just makes you work for them a bit more.

 Elevation and Distance

 If you don’t have the AllTrails app you might want to check it out, I really love mine.
 It records your progress and is a great way to search for hikes that are nearby and gives you difficulty measurements.
 According to AllTrails today’s hike was around 6.3 miles and had a total elevation gain of over 1109 feet.